IceyFL/The-Finals-AI-Cheat/README.md

 A compiled version is available for free in my [discord](https://discord.gg/MpSKK9epc7)

-If you are struggling to remake it for a seperate game join my discord and for $25 i can make the cheat work for a different game if you provide me with the .onnx file(you can find these in the aimmy discord server) also for $50 i can do that and add a key system for you so you can sell it.
+If you are struggling to remake it for a seperate game join my discord and for $10 i can make the cheat work for a different game if you provide me with the .onnx file(you can find these in the aimmy discord server) also for another $15 i can do that and add a key system for you so you can sell it.
 My discord user is @presidentelmo if you want to message me about this.